 STEM for kids encourages kids to experiment, make mistakes and learn how to be critical thinkers and problem solvers.
 As we mentioned above, STEM takes all four topics and intertwines them to teach children how the world works.

 Through building and trying new things, kids can see how their ideas and projects can help to make life easier.
 STEM activities for kids show them that they can build anything as long as they can imagine it.
 There is no dream too big when STEM is involved.

 Is a STEM program right for my child?

-Some parents aren’t sure if they should enroll their child in a STEM program.
+Some parents aren’t sure if they should enroll their children in a STEM program.
 If your child has an interest in science or likes to build things and see how they work, you may want to give a STEM program a try.

 Even if your child doesn’t have an innate interest, it’s always good to try new things.
 Just like with new food, you don’t know unless you try it.
 Your child will never know if they like STEM until they try out a few programs.
 They may find an interest that will lead them to their next hobby or even their STEM career down the road.

-What are the topics in STEM?
+What are the topics in STEM for kids?

 Photography by Marília Castelli